rutujamalpani5141-lgtm/Automated-Loan_approval/README.md

-# Home Loan Approval Prediction Web Application
+🏦 Smart Loan Approval Prediction Web Application

-This is a web application built to predict whether a home loan application will be approved or not based on certain criteria such as gender, marital status, income, and loan amount, among others.
-It uses a machine learning model for predictions and provides a simple, user-friendly interface for users to input their details and receive instant predictions.
+A machine learning web application that predicts whether a loan application is likely to be approved or not approved based on applicant details such as income, loan amount, credit history, education, employment status, and property area.

-### if your want see the Model Preparation consider reading this: https://github.com/abhi24112/Loan-Approval-Prediction-/blob/master/static/Loan%20Prediction.ipynb
+The application is built using Flask and Machine Learning, providing instant loan prediction through a simple and user-friendly web interface.

+🚀 Live Demo

+📂 GitHub Repository

 ## Table of Contents